Measurement of single charged pion production in charged-current $\nu_\mu$-Ar interactions with the MicroBooNE detector: Event Selection

 where $p^\text{reco}$ here is the reconstructed momentum for a correctly identified pion track and $p^\text{truth}$ is the simulated momentum.
 This yields a resolution of $\sigma = 0.20$ for the pion momentum estimator applied to the simulated subset.

 Figure~\ref{fig:momentumResolution_pi} shows the differences between the reconstructed and true charged pion momentum for simulated events that pass or fail the unscattered pion \ac{BDT} cut.
-The same range-based momentum estimation is applied to all events, with the general selection exhibiting a biased and down-smeared distribution, which arises from momentum being underestimated for hadronically reinteracting charged pions.
+The same range-based momentum estimation is applied to all events, with the events not passing this cut exhibiting a biased and down-smeared distribution, which arises from momentum being underestimated for hadronically reinteracting charged pions.
 Excluding scattered pions is therefore necessary to accurately estimate the momentum from the track length.

 The signal definition remains the same for the cross-section measurement performed as a function of pion momentum, but the selected unscattered pions are generally of lower energy.
 Figure~\ref{fig:generic_vs_golden_truth_total} presents the momentum distribution for scattered and unscattered $\pi^\pm$.
 The extractable pion momentum differential cross section using unscattered pions is thus limited to lower energies.